 Lifeline and Disabled Programs

-The Lifeline and Disabled programs provide discounts for essential local telecommunications service for participating companies.
+The Lifeline and Disabled programs provide discounts for essential local telecommunications service from participating companies.
 Both programs are described in this brochure as well as below:

 This program is intended to provide discounted service to qualifying low-income households.
 Participation is limited to one discount per household if one of the following qualifying criteria is met: